CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 #			Template
 #			Template version
 #			ID
-#		For Host Pool Properties, add
+#		For Host Pool Properties, add:
 #			Action tab
 #			User profile tab
 #			Application Packages
+#			Optimization
+#				For Windows Services,
+#					Add a call to Get-Service to get the Display Name
+#						The Display Name is retrieved from the computer running the script.
+#						That means a Server OS will not find a service named "Fax"
+#					Make the code consistent with all three output formats
+#			Settings
 #
 #	In Function ProcessAdministration
 #		Rename variable $RASFeatures to $RASHelpdesk